History at St John's

 Our Intent for History

-- The ability to think critically about history and communicate ideas confidently to a
+• The ability to think critically about history and communicate ideas confidently to a range of audiences;

-- A respect for historical evidence and the ability to make critical use of it to support
+• A respect for historical evidence and the ability to make critical use of it to support their learning;

 How we Implement our History Curriculum

-Our History curriculum is taught through a thematic, creative approach with specific learning goals for international mindedness and for personal learning based on the IPC personal goals of cooperation, communication, thoughtfulness, respect, resilience and morality.
-This provides opportunities for our learners to compare and contrast, to examine how and why things have changed, to learn about historical characters and expand their research skills.
+Our History curriculum is taught through a high quality teaching programme called Kapow.
 We are fortunate to be situated in a historically rich area, giving us a range of fascinating local history studies, such as London during the Blitz, Exploring Brixton Windmill, how the Romans changed Britain and the Great Fire of London.
+We also ensure that history is adapted to refelct our school community where possible.

 Our History Curriculum